randy3k/ChangeList/README.md

 * https://github.com/optilude/SublimeTextMisc/blob/master/navigationHistory.py
 * https://gist.github.com/1993147

-However, they do not keep editing history after the file is saved and closed (as far as I can tell).<BR>
+However, they do not keep  history after the file is saved and closed (as far as I can tell).<BR>
-This plugin allows you to navigate between edited locations even the computer is restarted.<BR>
 The history is saved to ``Packages/User/Change-List.sublime-settings``.<BR>
 For the moment, the last 50 editing history for each file will be saved.<BR>

-Note: It is not the Jump List.
-It means that the cursor always stays in the same file.
+Note: The cursor always stays in the same file, it does not jump between files.
+I personally think that it is more useful than a jump list.

 Keymap
 ----------------------